ticean/procrastinator/README.md

-Delay Queue
+Procrastinator
 ======================

+Why do now what you could put off for later?

-The delay queue is a simple server written in Node.js that accepts items, and asynchronously queues them for a period of time.
+Procrastinator is a simple queue built with Node.js.
+It asynchronously queues messages for some time, and calls a webhook when time's up.

-The delay queue doesn't perform any actual work.
-Instead it invokes callbacks to wherever you'd like.
+Like a good procrastinator.
+It doesn't perform any actual work.
+It just puts it off for later.

+## Why Procrastinate?

+Stop polling.
+Event based procrastination is best.

+## Requirements

+All the requirements are available via NPM.

+- winston  Logging.
+- journey  Routing for the API.
+- optimist Option parsing.
+- hashlib  SHA1 id's.
+- vows     Running tests.